 Voila!
 No magic formula or multivariate calculus required.

-For more on defining technology ROI in public safety, check out L-Tron’s most recent white paper: Defining Technology Success.
+For more on defining technology solution success and ROI in public safety, check out L-Tron’s most recent white paper: Defining Technology Success.

 Defining technology ROI is a difficult task and is something that is constantly evolving.